MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 You use HTML to describe the content in your app, such as the text, images, text fields, or buttons that appear in the user interface.
 You then use CSS to organize the HTML content in a layout, and provide styles to elements.
 You use JavaScript to add user interactions to your user interface.
 And finally, you use a JSON manifest file that describes your application to the host operating system.

-Note that although your front-end code runs by using the device's web browser, the browser user interface may not be visible as your app can choose to run in a standalone window.
+Although your front-end code runs by using the device's web browser, the browser user interface might not be visible, because your app can choose to run in a standalone window.

 On top of the user interface code, you can also use JavaScript to make your application faster, more reliable, and network-independent by using a service worker file.
 Finally, your front-end code also contains a JSON manifest file that describes your application to the host operating system.